rodpcastro/rodpcastro.github.io/content/posts/2_bem_python/index.md

 {{< figure src="images/abserr.svg" alt="bem absolute error" align="center" >}}

 ## Conclusion
-We successfully reproduced the [article] of *Keng-Cheng Ang*, using a Python implemented Boundary Element Method to solve the 2D Laplace's equation.
+The [article] of *Keng-Cheng Ang* was successfully reproduced, using a Python implemented Boundary Element Method to solve the 2D Laplace's equation.
 Many aspects can be improved and presented in future posts, for example:

-* Write a more pythonic implementation with an [OOP] approach.
+* Speed up the computation of the integrals \((10)\) and \((11)\).
-* Use circular arcs or splines as boundary elements.
+* Write a more pythonic code with an [OOP] approach.
-* Use different Green's functions to solve different problems.
+* Use splines as boundary elements.

 ## References
 1. Keng-Cheng Ang.
 2008.
 Introducing the boundary element method with MATLAB.
 International Journal of Mathematical Education in Science and Technology 39, 4 (Jun.
 2008), 505–19. https://doi.org/10.1080/00207390701722676